Bennett Jones

-Bennett Jones LLP is a law firm based in Canada.
+Bennett Jones LLP is a large national law firm based in Canada.

 Firm

-For over a century, Bennett Jones has been an internationally recognized Canadian law firm.
+Bennett Jones is an internationally recognized Canadian law firm.
+It is home to more than 500 lawyers and business advisors in seven offices—Calgary, Toronto, Edmonton, Ottawa, Vancouver, Montréal, and New York.

-Bennett Jones is home to more than 500 lawyers and business advisors in seven offices—Calgary, Toronto, Edmonton, Ottawa, Vancouver, Montréal and New York.
-The firm advises clients in virtually every sector of business, industry and government.
+The firm advises clients in a variety of business, industry, and government sectors.
+Bennett Jones has been recognized as one of Canada's top law firms, with particular recognition for its leadership in energy project development, litigation, financing, real estate, labour, regulatory, and Indigenous law issues.